xMazzmax/coiffeur-seren/README.md

 **- FAQ (emotional fears)**

 - The frequently asked questions section resolves common questions users might have about your product or service and most important their personal fears that are based on past bad experiences and misconceptions.
-Here's some pressure points:
+Here are some pressure points:
   - Money
   - Time
   - Trust
-- Choose 5-6 questions and provide an answer to them, preferrably with some proof.
+- Choose 5-6 questions and provide an answer to them, ideally with some proof.
 - Layout:
   - Heading: Question
   - Paragraph: Answer.
-Since this taps into the customer's fears – which is the strongest form of motivation –, you can get away with writing longer text than the rest of the content on the website, but should still try to be concise and precise.
+Since this taps into the customer's fears – which is the strongest form of motivation – and grabs their attention, you can get away with writing longer text than the rest of the content on the website, but should still try to be concise and precise.

 **- CTA (purpose of the website)**